bayhall-digital/cordova-plugin-device-motion/README.md

 ---
 title: Device Motion
-description: Access accelerometer data.
+description: Access accelerometer data, and phone orientation.
 ---
 <!---
 # license: Licensed to the Apache Software Foundation (ASF) under one